GabrielTeo/Hack-Roll-2021-/README.md

 ## Hackathon and Learning Experience :black_nib:

 Visit our project's [Devpost](https://devpost.com/software/moodsicle) to learn more about what we went through in the 24 hours in building _Moodsicle_!

+## License :memo:

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/GabrielTeo/Moodsicle/blob/master/LICENSE) file for details.